Health Benefits and Side Effects of Mushroom Teas

 The Side Effects of Mushroom Tea

-Generally, mushroom teas are safe as long as you consume them moderately and in normal amounts.
-However, if you are taking certain medications, it may interrupt certain processes or react negatively to certain chemicals, especially in blood thinners.
+Generally, mushroom teas are safe if consumed moderately and in normal amounts.
+However, certain medications may interrupt certain processes or react negatively to certain chemicals, especially in blood thinners.
 Due to a lack of research studies, it is also best to avoid drinking mushroom tea if you are pregnant or a breastfeeding mother.

-Furthermore, there are certain types of mushrooms that are rich in oxalates — which is not exactly a bad thing, but when taken in high amounts, it can become dangerous to health.
-Additionally, there are mushrooms with blood-thinning effects so they might not work well with certain medications.
+Furthermore, certain types of mushrooms are rich in oxalates — which is not exactly bad, but when taken in high amounts, it can become dangerous to health.
+Additionally, there are mushrooms with blood-thinning effects, so they might not work well with certain medications.
 Not only that but there are also specific mushrooms that can negatively impact immunosuppressants or chemotherapy drugs.

-In retrospect, drinking mushroom tea may contain a lot of health benefits, but still, it can generate negative effects on your body if consumed recklessly.
-That’s why you should always check with your healthcare provider, and discuss your medical conditions, as well as the medical supplements you are currently taking.
-In this way, your doctor can give a piece of better and clearer advice on whether you should drink mushroom tea or not.
+In retrospect, drinking mushroom tea may contain a lot of health benefits, but it can still generate negative effects on your body if consumed recklessly.
+That’s why you should always check with your healthcare provider and discuss your medical conditions and the medical supplements you are currently taking.
+In this way, your doctor can give a piece of better and clearer advice on whether you should drink mushroom tea.

-To go further, it is also important to note that mushroom teas are not regulated by the U.S Food and Drug Administration.
-This gives all the more reason to consult your doctor and seek professional advice before hopping into the trend.
+It is also important to note that the U.S. Food and Drug Administration does not regulate mushroom teas.
+This gives you all the more reason to consult your doctor and seek professional advice before hopping into the trend.

 Final Verdict: Should You Join The Trend on Mushroom Teas?